-- 1. "Administrative Entity" is an organization that is accountable for leading implementation and ongoing operations of the All-Payer Model (APM) and the Blueprint for Health program in their health service area (HSA). - 2.
-"Accountable Care Organization" or "ACO" means an organization of health care providers that has a formal legal structure, is identified by a federal Taxpayer Identification Number, and agrees to be accountable for the quality, cost, and overall care of the patients assigned to it. - 3.
+- 1. "Accountable Care Organization" or "ACO" means an organization of health care providers that has a formal legal structure, is identified by a federal Taxpayer Identification Number, and agrees to be accountable for the quality, cost, and overall care of the patients assigned to it. - 2.
 "All-Payer Model" or "APM" is the negotiated agreement between the State and the Centers for Medicare and Medicaid Services (CMS) to test an alternative payment model through ACOs.
-Under this agreement, Medicare, Medicaid, and commercial payers within the State of Vermont incentivize health care value and quality under the same payment structure for most providers throughout the State. - 4.
-"Blueprint for Health" or "Blueprint" means the State's program for integrating a system of health care for patients, improving the health of the overall population, and improving control over health care costs by promoting health maintenance, prevention, and care coordination and management. - 5.
-"Community Collaborative" means a locally led group of community partners and stakeholders who meet regularly to integrate health care and human services, align quality improvement initiatives, improve care coordination activities, and strengthen community health infrastructure.
-The Community Collaborative is tasked with developing and implementing collaborative strategies for achieving the state population health and ACO goals within their local health service area, using the Accountable Communities for Health framework. - 6.
+Under this agreement, Medicare, Medicaid, and commercial payers within the State of Vermont incentivize health care value and quality under the same payment structure for most providers throughout the State. - 3.
+"Blueprint for Health" or "Blueprint" means the State's program for integrating a system of health care for patients, improving the health of the overall population, and improving control over health care costs by promoting health maintenance, prevention, and care coordination and management. - 4.
+"Community Collaborative" (sometimes referred to as an "Accountable Community for Health) means the locally-led group of community partners and stakeholders who meet regularly to integrate health care and human services, align quality improvement initiatives, improve care coordination activities, and strengthen community health infrastructure.
+The Community Collaborative is tasked with developing and implementing collaborative strategies for achieving the state population health and ACO goals within their local health service area, using the Accountable Communities for Health framework. - 5.
 "Community Health Team" or "CHT" means staff in the local Health Service Areas supported by Blueprint insurer payments, including staff supported through the Medication Assisted Treatment (MAT) and Women's Health Initiative (WHI) programs.
-These staff supplement services are available in Patient-Centered Medical Homes (PCMHs) and link patients with services for non-medical health-related social needs.
-They may be embedded with primary care practices or centralized in the HSA. - 7.
-"Health Service Area" or "HSA" refers to the distinct geographic regions described in Section 4.1.4 or the Vermont Blueprint for Health Manual (Blueprint Manual). - 8.
-"Hub and Spoke Model" refers to Vermont's system of regional Opioid Treatment Programs (Hubs) and Office-Based Opioid Treatment in community-based primary care and specialty Practice settings (Spokes) where prescribing teams provide Medication Assisted Treatment (MAT) and home health services, including care coordination, for Vermonters with opioid use disorder. - 9.
+These staff supplement services available in Patient-Centered Medical Homes (PCMHs) and link patients with services for non-medical health-related social needs.
+They may be embedded with primary care practices or centralized in the HSA. - 6.
+"Health Service Area" or "HSA" refers to the distinct geographic regions described in Section 4.1.4 or the Vermont Blueprint for Health Manual. - 7.
+"Hub and Spoke Model" refers to Vermont's system of regional Opioid Treatment Programs (Hubs) and Office-Based Opioid Treatment in community-based primary care and specialty Practice settings (Spokes) where prescribing teams provide MAT and health home services, including care coordination, for Vermonters with opioid use disorder. - 8.
 "Medication Assisted Treatment" or "MAT" means the use of medications, in combination with counseling and behavioral therapies, to provide a holistic and patient-centered approach to the treatment of opioid use disorder.